Chetan309/To-Do-List/README.md

 4. Click the delete icon to remove a task from the list.

-**Contributions are welcome!
-Feel free to fork this repository and submit pull requests.**

 ## Contact

 For any inquiries or contributions, reach out via: